waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Agent Usage:** Will try to use `npc_dialogue_analyzer_agent` and `team_composition_advisor_agent` more appropriately or decide on their future.
 *   **Pokédex Evaluation Correction:** Corrected notepad based on AI feedback (not via PC).
 *   **WKG:** Will continue to manage diligently.

+## Reflection Insights (Turn 1974):
+*   **Battle Risk Assessment:** Letting SPARKY drop to 1HP vs RATTATA was very risky.
+Consider switching or using items (if allowed) more proactively in similar situations.
+Prioritize Pokémon health when possible, even if it means a slightly longer battle.
+*   **Pathing Precision:** Multiple pathing attempts on Route 2 (South) were blocked by impassable tiles visible on screen.
+Analyze the screen more carefully before committing to multi-step paths, or use `run_code` to parse `map_xml_string` for pathfinding if unsure, especially in unfamiliar or complex areas.
+*   **Agent Usage Reminder:** Use `map_analyzer_agent` more consistently when entering new routes or areas to get strategic insights early on.